Accessible Teaching and Learning Resources

 For assistance designing curriculum that is accessible, contact the Centre for Pedagogical Innovation at firstname.lastname@example.org

 - Council of Ontario Universities Educators’ Accessibility Resources

-- National Center for Universal Design for Learning is a website devoted to educating about UDL
+- National Center for Universal Design for Learning

 - Brock University Student Services – Mental Health